Here is the UMB policy regarding Academic Dishonesty.

 As a general rule, any sentence that includes quotations, dates, statistics, or other specific references or ideas must be followed by an in-line citation.
 That citation should be included in a reference page at the end of the document.

 As of November 21, 2019, APA will be the only acceptable citation format for this class.

 If you are not familiar with APA citations, or are confused about citations in general, carefully read through this page and click the resources provided.

 Here is a short powerpoint to clarify some common plagiarism mistakes:

 As always: Plagiarized assignments get a 0 and cannot be made up.
+There are no second chances or “redo” opportunities for students who plagiarize in the ethics course.
 Late submissions for homework and write-ups are accepted within 1 week of the due date with a sliding deduction scale.
 Please see the syllabus (section 6) for additional documentation.

 So you got caught cheating.
 In the Ethics class.
 Now what?

 Here is a document that outlines the punishment process for students in my classes who have made this unwise mistake.